diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 the past, it is often difficult to successfully install all the dependencies for a project, resulting in either resolution or build errors.
-This has since been greatly improved with the addition of `pyproject.toml` and `pylock.toml`, but given that the latter has only been officially standardised in March of 2025, most projects in the dataset understandably did not include it in their repositories.
+This has since been greatly improved with the addition of `pyproject.toml` and `pylock.toml`, but given that the latter was only officially standardised in March of 2025, most projects in the dataset understandably did not include a dependency lockfile in their repositories.
-Furthermore, the observed analysis time increased drastically, not just because of dependency installation, but also due to Pysa taking significantly more time to analyse all dependencies as well.
+Furthermore, the observed analysis time increased drastically, not just because of dependency installation, but also due to Pysa taking significantly more time to analyse all dependencies in addition to the primary project in question.
-Additionally, with regards to false positive rates, the inclusion of third-party code not only increased the amount of taint broadening that occurred, but also reported duplicate issues for different projects that used the same dependencies, which were usually false positives.
+Moreover, with regards to false positive rates, the inclusion of third-party code not only increased the amount of taint broadening that occurred, but also reported duplicate issues for different projects that used the same dependencies, which were usually false positives.